Water Damage Restoration

 Principles in Drying

-Contents require treatment due to effects of water damage.
-This may include, but is not limited to, sterilization, sanitization, deodorization, drying and storing of said contents.
+Structures require treatment due to effects of water damage.
+This may include, but is not limited to, sterilization, sanitization, deodorization, drying equipment.
 Other contents may simply be unsalvageable or the cost of having it salvaged would exceed its current value.
 In these cases, the contents would be discarded.

 Monitoring